StevenTammen/bibledocs.org/content/about-the-site/content-organization/index.md

 Sometimes I decide to quote from places where Ichthys translates directly from the Greek and Hebrew instead of using established translations.
 These are the Ichthys translations on this site.

-Ichthys translations are a special subset of scripture quotations, so share the same styling and background color.
+Ichthys translations are a special subset of scripture quotations, so share the same styling.
 Just like scripture quotation sections, for each Ichthys translation section, the biblical passage being quoted shows up in the header.

 Ichthys follows a similar syntax as myself ([see just above](#original-translations)) in adding inferred words and explanatory remarks in translation (although my practice is modeled on Ichthys' practice, not the other way around).